facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

 There are four key elements in this example:
 - A `@dataclass` describes the application's configuration
-- `ConfigStore` manages the Structured Config.
+- `ConfigStore` manages the Structured Config
 - `cfg` is `duck typed` as a `MySQLConfig` instead of a `DictConfig`
-- There is a subtle typo in the code, can you spot it?
+- There is a subtle typo in the code below, can you spot it?

 In this example, the config node stored in the `ConfigStore` replaces the traditional `config.yaml` file.

 ```python title="my_app_type_error.py" {18}
 from dataclasses import dataclass